How to build employee engagement using feedback in Microsoft Teams

-Documentation is one of the most important parts of on-going Microsoft Teams feedback.
+Documentation is one of the most important parts of on going Microsoft Teams feedback.
 Or, indeed, any feedback process at all.
-We've all experienced the dread, fear and embarrassment of forgetting to document something correctly in a review session.
+We've all experienced the dread, fear and embarrassment of forgetting to document something in a review session.

-Weekly10 preserves the answer history for each question asked in a weekly check-in, along with any responses or additional comments.
-When it comes to actual performance reviews, these can be done via Weekly10m in Teams.
+Weekly10 preserves the answer history for each question asked in a weekly check-in, along with any responses or comments.
+You can also complete performance reviews via Weekly10 in Teams.
 Managers can simply upload their documentation to Weekly10 for viewing by the subject employees.

 So hopefully, we've shown you just how useful the Weekly10 app can be for Microsoft Teams feedback.
 But we'd be missing the mark if we didn't touch on how we use machine learning in the form of people analytics and sentiment analysis.

 Our algorithms don't just collate the answers to your weekly check-in questions.
-They also analyse the surrounding context and the language used.
+They also analyse the context and the language used.
 It's not just that you can use this information to create bespoke reports containing actionable results.
-You can also discover new questions to ask based on previous results and what's been found to work for other businesses similar to yours.
+You can also discover new questions to ask based on previous results and what's worked for others.